 They will spend much of their time fighting other gangs.
 Battles will be fought between the gangs of several districts for no reason other than that those of one district have seen a chance to surprise those of another before they are prepared.
 If no such opportunity presents itself, and no other enemies are around, they will fight among themselves.

-This will happen rarely however, for there will be usually plenty of other enemies to fight - supporters of a rival football club, negro gangs, Muslim morality vigilantes…
+This will happen rarely however, for there will be usually plenty of other enemies to fight - supporters of a rival football club, black gangs, Muslim morality vigilantes…

 This feral generation of ignorant, illiterate, diseased bastards called dims, roaming the streets in gangs seeking someone to fight, will be all that remains in towns of an ancient sturdy race.